 - If you don’t have a financial professional keeping track of finances: Not every small business can afford to have a full-time accountant on hand.
-While there’s no guarantee that you can’t keep your books accurate yourself, you also have many other things to worry about, so mistakes can happen.
+While there is no guarantee that you can’t keep your books accurate yourself, you also have many other things to worry about, so mistakes can happen.

 How To Avoid Business Account Overdrafts

-Here are a few best practices to avoid business account overdrafts.
+Here are a few best practices to avoid business account overdrafts:

 - Record all ATM withdrawals and debit transactions as soon as possible: When you keep accurate records of all business spending, you gain a clearer picture of your spending, which helps you avoid making excessive transactions.

 - Get access to a small business line of credit: Access to a small business line of credit gives you the working capital you need to cover small and short-term expenses.
 This means you won’t have to pay for them immediately out of your checking account, which gives you a chance to build up your reserves.
-In our list of the best small business lines of credit, we ranked Bluevine as the best overall because it offers competitive rates and fast funding.

 - Limit the number of people with direct access to your checking: When fewer people have access to your account, you lower the chances of excess spending.